-The Literacy Program’s objective is to give all of the Shin Shin students who live in remote areas a chance to access a wide range of books and information.
-Another objective is to help them develop good study habits, that will benefit them enormously in their lifetime.
-This program also provides Shin Shin schools a chance to build reading rooms and reading corners to provide their students with better reading facilities and environments.
+The objective of the Reading Programs is to offer all of the Shin Shin students who live in remote areas opportunities to access a wide range of books and information, and to help them develop good study habits, that will benefit them enormously in their lifetime.
+This program also provides Shin Shin schools funding to build reading rooms and reading corners to provide their students with better reading facilities and environments.

 - 2007Shin Shin began to implement the “One Book per Child” program which donated at least one extracurricular book to each Shin Shin child.
 To provide the students with the best reading materials, Shin Shin’s volunteers carefully select and edit the book lists.
 Books are categorized into high grade and low grade levels, each of which are then grouped into the following four categories: humanities and social sciences (including biographies, literary classics, history, fairy tales, art); science and nature (including astronomy, geography, nature) ; puzzle books (including puzzles and games); teaching references (including dictionaries, mathematics, writing, English, and Encyclopedias, etc.).
 The amount of books that each school receives depends on the number of students, so that every student has at least one book.
 Donated about 42,000 books to 168 Shin Shin schools.